 Graduating from SAIT means you are a lifelong member of an exclusive club associated with Canada’s premier polytechnic.
 You are connected to a network of over 236,000-strong highly skilled professionals across Canada and around the world.

 Visit our Perks page for information on all our exclusive offerings.

 Two SAIT graduates and business owners share their experiences of how they have weathered the COVID-19 storm.

-SAIT alumna Mya Khan (BA ’07) opened her first business, Modern Barber, in Fort McMurray during the 2014 economic downturn.
-The next year, she opened Project Clothing.
+SAIT alumna Mya Khan (BA ’07) opened her first business, Project Clothing, in 2015 in Fort McMurray just after the 2014 economic downturn.
+Several years later she opened her second business, Modern Barber.

 “We were open for eight months, then the fire happened.
 It taught us to constantly be innovative and be prepared,” she says.

 Khan faced another obstacle recently when a flood hit Fort McMurray in the midst of the COVID-19 pandemic.
 She lost both of her storefronts, and is currently in the process of relocating.
 Because Project Clothing has always had an online shop and delivery service, the stores’ lines of business have remained open.